akuity/kargo/docs/docs/15-concepts.md

 ---
-title: Concepts
+sidebar_label: Key Concepts
-description: Concepts
+description: Find out more about key Kargo concepts - stage, freight, promotion, subscription, and more
 ---

-This section covers important Kargo concepts.
+# Key Kargo Concepts

 ## The Basics